-We Help Car Crash Victims and Their Families Throughout South Florida
+We Help Car Accident Victims and Their Families Throughout South Florida Deal With Their Car Accident Injuries

 If you are among the people who have been seriously injured in a car accident, it is important to seek out timely legal advice regarding your right to compensation.
-At Dolan Dobrinsky Rosenblum, LLP, our experienced Fort Lauderdale car accident lawyers have obtained over $1 billion in settlements and trial verdicts on behalf of our clients.
-We can sit down with you, assess the facts surrounding your accident, and advise you on the best legal strategy for pursuing a claim for damages.
+At Dolan Dobrinsky Rosenblum, LLP, our experienced Fort Lauderdale car accident lawyers have obtained over $1 billion in settlements and trial verdicts on serious auto accident cases on behalf of our clients.
+We can sit down with you, assess the facts surrounding your accident, and advise you on the best legal strategy for our personal injury attorneys pursuing a claim for damages.

 What Are the Most Common Causes of Car Accidents in Fort Lauderdale?

-Car accident cases are based on negligence.
+Car accident cases are based on negligence in Fort Lauderdale car accidents.
 Put simply, negligence occurs when a driver fails in their duty to operate their vehicle in a reasonably safe manner.
 Negligence does not require proof of intent or a criminal act.
 Even an unintended violation of Florida’s traffic laws is still considered negligent if it results in an accident.

-Some of the more common causes of Fort Lauderdale car accidents that we see at Dolan Dobrinsky Rosenblum, LLP, include:
+Some of the more common causes of Fort Lauderdale car and motorcycle accidents that we see at Dolan Dobrinsky Rosenblum, LLP, include:

 - Excessive Speed: South Florida drivers are often in a hurry to get somewhere.
 When combined with the high concentration of traffic in a place like Fort Lauderdale, excessive speed frequently leads to preventable car wrecks.